szczyglis-dev/py-gpt/README.md

 ## Research

-This mode (when using Sonar and R1 models) operates using the Perplexity API: https://perplexity.ai.

-It allows for deep web searching and utilizes Sonar models, available in `Perplexity AI`.

-It requires a Perplexity API key, which can be generated at: https://perplexity.ai.

-From version `2.5.27` also OpenAI deep-research models are available in this mode.
+**Research** is a provider-aware mode for models designed for web research and deep-research workflows.
+Depending on the selected model and provider, PyGPT can use Perplexity Sonar research models as well as other provider-specific research paths, including Google Deep Research through the **Interactions API**.

+Configure the API key for the provider you want to use in `Config -> Settings -> API Keys`.
+For Perplexity models, see https://perplexity.ai.

 **Google Remote MCP:** Google Remote MCP can be enabled in `Config -> Settings -> Remote Tools -> Google`.
-In the current PyGPT implementation it is available only in **Research** mode through Google's Interactions API / Deep Research path.
+In the current PyGPT implementation it is available in **Research** mode through Google's Interactions API / Deep Research path.
 Configure MCP servers in **Remote MCP configuration** as a JSON object or list.
 Google currently supports Streamable HTTP MCP servers on this path; SSE servers are not supported.

 ## Completion